Blitzman/CarND-LaneLines-P1/README.md

 ### 3. Possible Improvements to the Pipeline

-* Line averaging through frames
+* Line averaging through frames.
+We detected that some lines are shaky because of the little variations that affect the detected edges in different frames.
+One possible way to overcome this problem would be to average the extrapolated lanes for a reduced window of frames.

-* Adaptive ROI using optical flow
+* Adaptive ROI using optical flow.
+When the car approaches curves, the ROI we are using is no longer useful since it extends vertically to the horizon of the picture.
+Using an adaptive ROI that curves or morphs its vertices based on the optical flow of the video (or car steering) would clearly help when dealing with curves.